Ajibola-Olanorin/Ajibola-Olanorin/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 💼 &nbsp; Available to work Full-time, part-time or as a Freelancer.
+- 💼 &nbsp; Available to work full-time, part-time or as a Freelancer.
 - 🌱 &nbsp; Learning more about Full Stack Web Development, Technical Suppport, and Computer Security.
 - ✍️ &nbsp; Finiding bugs in computers as hobbies.